Oliver Wendell Holmes Travel Award

 Application Deadline and Nomination Form:

 All applications shall be submitted to SAA by February 28 of each year.
-CLICK HERE to download the RTF nomination form.
+CLICK HERE to download the nomination form.

 A certificate and a cash award consisting of the income of the prize fund for that year, which is divided between or among recipients.
+Also included is complimentary registration to the SAA Annual Meeting in the year in which the travel award is received.

 Oliver Wendell Holmes Travel Award Recipients: